IzzyCraze365/Project-5-Server-Blog/readme.md

 You should have the following routes:

-- [ ] Endpoint that will display all comments from the database.
+- [ `GET` ] Endpoint that will display all comments from the database.
 In lieu of database, we use our `blog.json` file.
-- [ ] Endpoint that will display one comment from the database selected by its `post_id`
+- [ `GET` ] Endpoint that will display one comment from the database selected by its `post_id`
-- [ ] Endpoint that will allow us to create a new entry which will be appended to the `.json` file's outermost array.
+- [ `POST` ] Endpoint that will allow us to create a new entry which will be appended to the `.json` file's outermost array.
-- [ ] Endpoint that will allow us to update an existing entry once a match has been found.
+- [ `PATCH` ] Endpoint that will allow us to update an existing entry once a match has been found.
 The search should be done via a query parameter, whereas update information should be enclosed within the body.
-- [ ] Endpoint that will allow us to delete an entry from our `.json` file.
+- [ `DELETE` ] Endpoint that will allow us to delete an entry from our `.json` file.
 This should be done thru the utilization of the parameter.

 ## Logic